 A little way beyond the pictograph shelter, we came across another rock shelter.
 This one only had a low rock wall and a single metate.

-I’m not giving directions to this site, but it can be found.
 If you come across either of these sites while wandering the great vastness of Death Valley, please remember that these places are protected by law.
 Do not disturb anything.
+Take only photos, leave only footprints.